dvargo22/dvargo22.github.io/_posts/2025-22-01-UX-writing-challenges.md

 ![Flight Cancellation](/imgs/UX writing challenges/flight-cancellations-final.png)

 ### Why This Solution Works
-The microcopy balances empathy, clarity, and user empowerment, making a frustrating experience more manageable.
+I found the character limits for this challenge needlessly confining and unrealistic.
+Brevity at the cost of clarity and usability is a UX no-no, and this is a scenario where the airline does not want to come off as curt.
+Nevertheless, I provided two solutions: one within the limits and a longer version that better balances empathy, clarity, and user empowerment, making a frustrating experience more manageable.
 #### Empathy and Transparency:
 - Opening with an acknowledgment of the inconvenience builds trust and shows empathy.
 - Explaining the reason for cancellation (bad weather) reassures travelers it’s out of the airline’s control.